Back Top 10 things to see and do in Oviedo

 Campo de San Francisco, a historic green lung designed for relaxation

-The history of Campo de San Francisco is quite intriguing and dates back many centuries.
-What is now one of the most classic and well-known parks in Spain originated from a Franciscan monastery, with this field serving as the convent's garden.
-Gradually, it transformed into a leisure and relaxation space for the city's residents and solidified its status as such when the layout of Uría Street was finalized, to which its history and evolution are intimately linked.
+The history of the Campo de San Francisco is very curious, and goes back many centuries.
+What is now one of the most classic and well-known parks in Spain originated in a Franciscan monastery, the field being the convent's orchard.
+It gradually became a place for leisure and relaxation for the inhabitants of the city, and was consolidated as such when the layout of Calle Uría was completed, to whose history and evolution it is intimately linked.

-The Campo or Park of San Francisco is a space with a life of its own, filled with wide streets and avenues, lush trees, and green areas where squirrels find their refuge, and swans and peacocks roam freely around ponds and fountains, providing enjoyment for both children and adults.
+The Campo or Park of San Francisco is a space with a life of its own, full of wide streets and avenues; full of trees and green areas where squirrels have their refuge or where swans and peacocks roam freely in ponds and fountains, for the enjoyment of children and adults alike.

-Every tree, every statue, every corner, and every scene in the Campo de San Francisco hides an evocative story.
-From the sweet vendor who delights the little ones to the most recent addition of its symbols, such as Mafalda by Quino, not forgetting illustrious figures from the city and other real or mythological characters.
+Every tree, every statue, every corner, every scene hides an evocative story in the Campo de San Francisco.
+From the barquillero that delights the little ones to the most recent of its symbols, such as Quino's Mafalda, without forgetting illustrious figures of the city and other real or mythological characters.

-In conclusion, the Park - which even has its annual celebration known as Martes de Campo - is a historic green lung in the heart of Oviedo/Uviéu, which has been designed for relaxation since time immemorial...
+In short, the Park - which even has its own annual festival known as the Martes de Campo - is a historic green lung in the middle of Oviedo/Uviéu that from time immemorial was conceived to relax...

-A cider in Gascona Street or a good wine in the Wine Route
+A cider in Gascona Street or a good wine on the Wine Route

-And when it comes to socializing, Oviedo/Uviéu is the ideal city.
-It has everything: lively cafes, traditional taverns ('chigres'), traditional restaurants, designer venues, bar-shops, gourmet stores, cider bars, wine cellars, and more.
-So much so that if any area epitomizes the cider tradition of the capital and its savoir-faire in this matter, it's the famous Gascona Street, also known as the Cider Boulevard, bustling at all hours of the day and night, frequented by both locals and visitors alike.
+OviedoUviéu is the ideal city for a change of scene.
+It has everything: lively cafés, cider bars, traditional restaurants, designer bars, shop-bars, gourmet shops, cider bars, wine bars, etc. So much so that if there is one area that epitomises the capital's cider-making tradition and its "savoir faire" in this area, it is the famous Gascona street, also known as the Boulevard de la sidra (Cider Boulevard), where there is a lively atmosphere at all hours of the day and night, both for locals and foreigners alike.

 Another gourmet area is Avenida de Galicia and the surrounding area.

-However, any corner of the city, as well as its neighbourhoods, are pleasant places to indulge in the good gastronomic life, including the Asturian "espicha".
+However, any corner of the city, as well as its neighbourhoods, are pleasant places to indulge in the good gastronomic life, including an Asturian "espicha".

-In Oviedo/Uviéu you will never lack a place to drink and eat well, and nice people to socialise with or to serve you.
+In Oviedo/Uviéu you will never lack a place for good drinking and good eating, and nice people to socialise with or to serve you.

-And one of those occasions to enjoy the city to the fullest is during Holy Week, where you'll encounter not only lively festivities but also interesting cultural and gastronomic activities.
+And one of those occasions to enjoy the city to the full is Easter, where you will find not only entertainment but also interesting cultural and gastronomic activities.

-And if you want to book accommodation you can do it easily in our section of Online booking!
+If you want to book accommodation you can do it easily in our Online Booking section!

 Subscribe to our newsletter and take advantage of offers, discounts, and news